TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r209:
+Fixed: Skulls event being forced to Sniper skulls, forgot to revert my debug test which means:
+Fixed: (refixed) Crash on encounter with Quiet in free roam when Parasite event selects Camo skulls.
+Should actually be fixed now.
+Sorry.
+Fixed: Accidentally left out the IH mother base animal sideops, Blackfoot Down in r208.
+Woops.
+Fixed: Not being able to use weapons/weapon ammo count wrong with custom soldier equipment and other settings on alongside sideops mod.
+Thanks various people for reports.

 New for r208:
 Fixed: Female soldiers defaulting to male olive drab body when DD suit female set to Off instead of olive drab female while DD Suit for male not Off - thanks Saladin1251 for the report and save files.
 Fixed: Invisible helmets for female wildcard soldiers (removed helmet propety alltogether) - thanks halo4kid for the report.